FerryRiet/SE-Testing/Ferry/Haskell/Week 3/assign3.md

 ```

 The implementation of the function isPermutation.
 This implementation
-removes element the same elements from both sets, and if at the end there are
+removes element by element if they are the same in both sets, and if at the end there are
-only two empty sets left then an only then sets set2 was a permutation od set1
+only two empty sets left then an only then the set2 was a permutation od set1

 ``` Haskell
 remFst :: Eq a =>  a -> [a] -> [a]